 At the current time, however, workers who would fit the bill are few and far between and the only vendors she has encountered thus far have been too pricey.

-Lan believes re-shoring of textiles to Newburgh would have to find a work around to this issue of trained, affordable labor
+Lan believes the re-shoring of production to Newburgh would have to find a workaround to this issue of trained, affordable labor

 Newburgh still a place of opportunity for commercial real estate

-Ever the entrepreneur, she thinks commercial and mixed use properties in Newburgh are still a steal, and has nothing but an optimistic point of view regarding the growth of the city.
+Ever the entrepreneur, she thinks commercial and mixed-use properties in Newburgh (especially those in the East End Historic District) are still a steal and has nothing but an optimistic point of view regarding the growth of the city.

 “It was the same thing in Brooklyn.
 Old timers never thought any thing would change, but the new people who came in totally saw the potential.
 And they knew it would change, and they helped make the change.
 The same thing will happen here in Newburgh, the newcomers will bring the necessary change.” she said, confidently.